deepskystacker/DSS/Installers/README.txt

 21. Insert a "-" character beween filelist name and numeric suffix so the output file is called e.g.: NGC7331-001.tif rather NGC7331001.tif

+22. Bug fix: Allow only one frame to be selected as the "reference frame".

 Welcome to DeepSkyStacker 5.1.5
 ===============================